-Secondly, the MATCH function takes the reviews (C5:G5) as lookup_value and matches to an array ($J$5:$J$9) for an absolute match.
+Then, the MATCH function takes the reviews (C5:G5) as lookup_value and matches them to an array ($J$5:$J$9) for an absolute match.

 The N function converts a value into a number.
 In this formula, the resultant number passes to the INDEX function as the row_num.
 Then the SUM function combines all the array points in cell H5.

 - The custom formula used in Step 1 is an array formula.

 - You have to press CTRL+SHIFT+ENTER altogether to display the sum.
 Afterward, drag the Fill Handle to show all the sum in other cells depicted in the following image.

 - After getting the total sum points against reviews, apply the typical average formula in the adjacent cell (i.e., I5).